quq99/quq99-site/content/blog/2019-0708/fritz.md

     }
 ```

-Basically, it does three things, preprocessing, interpreter.run and post processing.
+Basically, it does three things, `preprocessing`, `interpreter.run` and `post processing`.
 The core thing is `interpreter.run`.

-First, the `interpreter` is defined in
+First, the `interpreter` is defined in another class

 ```java
 package ai.fritz.vision.base;